cxchan1/CLInsurance/README.md

  - 1 api-test unit-test project of the rest api
  - 1 SQL Server dockerized in docker
 # Getting Started
 It contains 4 projects.
-Each project contains a specific command of how to get it works.
+Here are a set of list of intructions of how to get each project to works.
 ## Web
 React project create with create-react-app.
 You must build the application by running in the its own dir: